Written By: Brett Singer MS, RD, CSSD, LD with Memorial Hermann IRONMAN Sports Medicine Institute

 What are energy needs and why do athletes struggle to meet them?

 All humans require energy to survive.
 Calories are a unit of energy – and often we will use the terms interchangeably.
 Energy needs will vary dramatically from person to person.
 In addition to the energy needs required for normal human processes, such as your heart beating or the regulation of core temperature, humans expend additional energy when exercising.
 During a week in which an athlete may practice and play multiple games, their energy needs may go up substantially.
-If too little food is consumed, their energy expenditure will exceed their energy intake, which can result not only in poor performance, but a variety of other health issues, particularly when occurring chronically.
+If too little food is consumed, their energy expenditure will exceed their energy intake, which can result not only in poor performance but also a variety of other health issues, particularly when occurring chronically.

 When activity levels are high, athletes can fall short of energy needs for a variety of reasons.
 As noted above, time may be a limitation.
 If an athlete is busy in class, practicing, or sleeping, there are only so many opportunities to eat.
 Appetite can also play a significant role.
 Despite their best effort, athletes may not feel hungry enough to keep up with energy needs.
 Lastly, a lack of preparation may also be playing a role in falling short of energy needs.
 Athletes should not make a habit out of forgetting to consume meals or snacks.